Ballaual/DiCoBo/README.md

 >WantedBy=multi-user.target<br>

 5. Run `systemctl daemon-reload` to reload systemd's configs
-6. Run `systemctl enable dicobo` to enable autostart
+6. Run `systemctl enable DiCoBo` to enable autostart
-7. Run `systemctl start dicobo` to start the bot
+7. Run `systemctl start DiCoBo` to start the bot

 Note: Now the bot will always run in background and will automatically start when you restart the whole machine.<br>
-To stop the bot run `systemctl stop dicobo`<br>
+To stop the bot run `systemctl stop DiCoBo`<br>
-To disable the autostart run `systemctl disable dicobo`
+To disable the autostart run `systemctl disable DiCoBo`

-* Update the bot: `cd /home/dicobo/DiCoBo/ && npm run update`
+* Update the bot: `cd /home/DiCoBo/DiCoBo/ && npm run update`
 </details>

 ## Edit the .env file